Pyridoxine/doxylamine: Medical uses

-The combination of pyridoxine, commonly referred to as vitamin B6 and doxylamine may be an effective for the management of nausea and vomiting of pregnancy, but it is only recommended for use in a small number of cases after lifestyle, diet and vitamin B6.
+The combination of pyridoxine, commonly referred to as vitamin B6 and doxylamine may be effective for the management of nausea and vomiting of pregnancy, but it is only recommended for use in a small number of cases after lifestyle, diet and vitamin B6.
 A 2018 review found the benefit was small.

 Doxylamine and pyridoxine are pregnancy compatible drugs, consistent with FDA's safety assessment of the combination product.
 They have been categorized by the FDA as a category A drug (no evidence of risk to the fetus).
-This letter classification system for risk in pregnancy is no longer being utilized and is currently being phased out by the FDA.
+This letter classification system for risk in pregnancy is no longer being utilized and was phased out by the FDA beginning in 2008.

-Medical organizations’ position
+Medical organizations' position

 The American Congress of Obstetricians and Gynecologists (ACOG) states "Safe and effective treatments are available for more severe cases, and mild cases of nausea and vomiting of pregnancy may be resolved with lifestyle and dietary changes."
-The American Family Medicine recommends, "Initial treatment is conservative and includes dietary changes, emotional support, and vitamin B6 supplementation."
-This treatment has a Grade A, "consistent, good-quality patient-oriented evidence " while the addition of prescribing doxylamine has a Grade C, "consensus, disease-oriented evidence, usual practice, expert opinion, or case series."
+The American Academy of Family Physicians recommends, "Initial treatment is conservative and includes dietary changes, emotional support, and vitamin B6 supplementation."
+This treatment has an evidence rating of Grade A ("consistent, good-quality patient-oriented evidence") while the addition of prescribing doxylamine is rated Grade C ("consensus, disease-oriented evidence, usual practice, expert opinion, or case series").